- 2nd: Inclusive Post-Secondary Education program in Texas

 Finally, partnerships with on- campus and local organizations, school districts, and employers, extend on the importance of diversity in the workforce.

 The UNT ELEVAR program is designed to serve young adults with intellectual disabilities of at least 18 years of age, has completed high school with or without a high school diploma, and who received services through an Individualized Education Plan (IEP), been served by IDEA, or completed an alternate assessment portfolio.
 The application is now closed but will open again December 1, 2022 for the 2023-2024 cohort.
 For more information, visit our Admission Information page.

 Family Resources and Information Sessions

 To learn more about the UNT ELEVAR program please watch our recorded Information Session at the bottom of our Admissions page.
 In this recorded webinar, we share more about the program, admission process, housing, and all other components of our inclusive post-secondary education program.
-If you are planning on applying but have additional questions, please email us to set up an appointment to discuss the program via Zoom or phone (email: firstname.lastname@example.org).
+If you are planning on applying but have additional questions, please check our Open House dates and register to attend one!
+You are also welcome to email us at firstname.lastname@example.org

 RESOURCES: Middle school and High school students interested in pursuing and experiencing a college career can prepare early on!
 Here is a great website from our Think College partners: Click Here